 The Mitsui Fudosan Group's Statement, Vision, and Mission embody management's basic philosophy and vision.
 Since their formulation in 1999, they have guided the Mitsui Fudosan Group as an integrated management policy.

-Seeking to link diverse values and coexist in harmony with society, as symbolized by the Mitsui Fudosan logo, we will work to foster social and economic development as well as preservation of the global environment.
+Seeking to link diverse values and coexist in harmony with society, and achieve a sustainable society, as symbolized by the Mitsui Fudosan logo, we will work to foster social and economic development as well as preservation of the global environment.

 - Under , we will aim for a society that enriches both people and the planet.